larkiny/nodekit/docs/src/content/docs/guides/bootstrap.md

 [sudo] password for user:
 ```

-Your operating system requires this to allow Nodekit to install the Algorand node software.
+Your operating system requires this to allow NodeKit to install the Algorand node software.
 Enter your user password and press ENTER to proceed.

 ## Installation